 Website Redesigns and Translation: Most organizations redesign their websites every three years, which means at least some part of the business is often redesigning the site, deploying the redesigned site or planning for the next redesign.
 Adding website translation to this mix sounds risky and expensive, but we’ll show you how to avoid that drama and save money along the way.

-CMS Replatform Projects: In the hands of the wrong website translation service, platform migrations can quickly devolve into a technical minefield that can wreck SEO and functionality—and that’s just the beginning.
-We’ve got a technical survival guide to help you through your platform migration project that offers best practices to look for when you’re considering a website translation vendor (such as supporting local currencies, fonts, user forms and more).
+CMS Replatform Projects: We’ve got a technical survival guide to help you through your platform migration project that offers best practices to look for when you’re considering a website translation vendor (such as supporting local currencies, fonts, user forms and more).

 Multimedia Translation: We wrap up this section with a closer look at multimedia translation, and the critical value it provides a localized UX.
 Then we geek out with some best practices for image and video translation, offer tips for designing translation-friendly website templates, and conclude with a list of must-have skills and software that a vendor should use to perfectly replicate the look and feel of your origin site.